 NOTE: There are minimum deposit requirements on Bybit

-For withdrawals, Bybit is one of the few platforms where you have more treasury staff available at all times, meaning they can cover a larger volume of withdraw requests, up to 3 times per day compared to the industry norm of 1 time per day.
+For withdrawals, Bybit is one of the few platforms where you have more treasury staff available at all times, which means they can cover a larger volume of withdrawal requests, up to 3 times per day compared to the industry norm of 1 time per day.

 There is a slight limit per withdrawal as the majority of the funds are held in a cold wallet.
-If the hot wallet is replenished you will have to wait till they refill it and proceed with the withdrawal request.
-Bybit does not add withdrawal fees on top of the transaction fees when withdrawing, the only fee paid is the one that is required for the transaction to go on to the respected blockchain.
+If the hot wallet is emptied you will have to wait till they refill it and proceed with the withdrawal request.
+Bybit does not add any withdrawal fees to the transaction fees when withdrawing funds.

 Withdrawal Limits on Bybit per request: